-Details of the members of the Board, their experience, expertise, qualifications, term of office are set out in the directors' report under the heading "Information on directors".
+Details of the members of the Board, their experience, expertise, qualifications, term of office are set out in the directors' report in the Annual Report each year under the heading "Information on directors".
 There is one non-executive director, who is deemed independent under the principles set out below, and two executive directors at the date of signing the director's report.